LucieMrc/EmbroideryMachine_sp33d/README.md

 ![passage du fil dans le premier trou'](./images/img1_1.jpg)

-Then pass the thread through the hole 2, on the top of the machine, and pass it in the little angle next the small wheel.
+Then pass the thread through the hole 2, on the top of the machine, and pass it in both little corners next the small wheel.

 ![passage du fil dans le second trou'](./images/img1_2.jpg)